oppia/oppia-android/Home.md

 Please follow these steps for initial setup of the project on your local machine.

 1. Create a new, empty folder called `opensource/` within your home folder.
 Navigate to it (`cd opensource`), then [fork and clone](https://github.com/oppia/oppia-android/wiki/Fork-and-Clone-Oppia-Android) the Oppia-Android repo.
 This will create a new folder named `opensource/oppia-android`.
+Note that contributors who have write access to the repository may either create branches directly on oppia/oppia-android or use a fork.

 2. Navigate to `opensource/oppia-android/` and run the project in Android Studio.